 Educational outreach partner engaging students in "tech for good" projects.

+Founded as a pop-up "Tech4Good" Makerspace.
 Formalised structure with Assistive Tech exhibition in collaboration with Careables and workshops with SMUX.
 Official inception by Saad Chinoy and LJ Jang.

 Created a vibrant community of makers, persons with disabilities, caregivers, designers, and clinicians who engage in ongoing collaborative relationships extending beyond individual workshop sessions.